LizMelamed/lang-network-specialization/README.md

 ## Overview

 This repository contains code and analysis for a computational psycholinguistics study that challenges assumptions about uniform complexity processing in the language network.
-Our research reveals functional specialization across brain regions and discovers a surprising semantic processing paradox.
+Our research reveals functional specialization across brain regions and uncovers a surprising semantic processing paradox.

+The provided code is focused on the **analysis** itself.
+If you would like to see how the **GPT-2 surprisal values** or the **GloVe embeddings** were derived, please refer to the accompanying Jupyter notebooks, where the data generation process is fully documented.

 ### Key Research Questions